 SUNIL KUMAR JOSHI was born in Vallejo, California to immigrants from India who came to the United States with a desire to give their children a better future.
-His parents struggle to provide for their family has served as a source of motivation for Sunil to take initiative and make the most of his opportunities.
-Overcoming his own struggle with English to take on part-time jobs to support his family instilled within Sunil a sense of confidence, leadership skills, and a strong work ethic.
+His parents dedication to provide for their family has served as a source of motivation for Sunil to take initiative and make the most of his opportunities.
 Sunil’s interest in medicine and science stems from caring for his grandfather who suffered from hypertension and prostate cancer.

 From advocating for his grandfather’s health needs, Sunil realized his ultimate passion lies in caring for patients from underserved and socioeconomically disadvantaged families.
 This passion was further enhanced through Sunil’s undergraduate schooling at the University of California, Berkeley, where he studied molecular and cellular biology and was a member and biology tutor at the Biology Scholars Program.